mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 Docker will now execute the Dockerfile commands line by line and you can follow the progress in your terminal.
 The build should finish without any error messages but may take a minute or two due to the Python package installation.

-When the build is complete you can try running the image on a Docker container on your local computer before we upload it to AWS.
-This can again be done with one command and if no errors occur your build was successful.
+When the build is complete you can try running the image on a Docker container on your own computer before we upload it to AWS.
+This can be done with the command below and if no errors occur your build was successful and the application is now running.

     $ docker run hackathon_dashboard